druths/xp/docs/manual/source/pipeline_design.rst

 ##########

 Thoroughly commenting pipelines is an important part of making them readable and maintainable.
-Within a flex pipeline, a comment is always one line long: beginning with a ``#`` symbol and continuing to the end of the line.
+Within a xp pipeline, a comment is always one line long: beginning with a ``#`` symbol and continuing to the end of the line.

 ******************